 - Let it cook on the burning charcoal fire for 5-6 minutes.
 Then, lower the flame to cook it until the chicken is cooked.

-Then, they sprinkle water to damp the sealed pack and add the burning charcoal pieces & sand on it to cover the hole completely.
+Then, they sprinkle water to damp the sealed pack and add the burning charcoal pieces & sand on top of it to cover the hole completely.
 This way, the chicken cooks on really low heat and gets very rustic smokey flavor in the end.

-This, of course, is a forgotten technique of cooking meat.
+This, of course, is a forgotten technique of cooking the meat.
 Most of the restaurants, now, serve baked chicken or tandoori chicken in the name of Khad Murg.

 Coming back to dum cooking, it is a bit long process for regular cooking.
 But, when you will taste this kind of dum biryani, you’d definitely want to thank the person who’s invented this genius method of cooking.
 It’s worth trying for once at least!

 Biryani making is an art!
 It has its unique method that you need to follow each time.
 Otherwise, you would end up making something like masala rice or mixed rice.